convox/docs/docs/deployment/creating-an-application.md

 An Application represents a single codebase deployed to a Convox Rack.
 Each App has its own set of Services, environment variables, and resources defined by a [convox.yml](/application/convox-yml) manifest.

+Convox applications use the `convox.yml` manifest for the current (gen2) generation, which is the default; gen1 (using `docker-compose.yml`) is End-of-Life.

 ## Creating an App

 Select the Rack where you want the Application to live, then create it: